Create Low-Carbon Economy

 Improve energy efficiency of production processes

-Improving energy efficiency in the energy-intensive chemical sector is a determining economic success factor, and also an important instrument to further reduce GHG emissions and thus facilitate the transition to climate neutrality.
+Improving energy efficiency in the energy-intensive chemical sector is a determining economic success factor and an important instrument to further reduce GHG emissions and thus facilitate the transition to climate neutrality

 Total energy consumption

-The total energy consumption decreased by 21% since 1990, although the production index has increased by 49%.
-This is due to large improvements in energy efficiency and energy recovery in production processes.
-Natural gas and electricity are the most important sources for the energy provision, respectively 37% and 28% in 2020.
-Oil and petroleum products used as energy source* peaked in the late nineties but decreased slowly during the last two decades to around 15%.
-Energy consumption out of solid fossil fuels was already relatively low in 1990 and decreased further by 68% over the period 1990-2020.
-Electricity consumption is expected to increase in the transition to climate neutrality.
-It will be important to have increased availabilities of low-carbon electricity.
+Natural gas and electricity are the primary energy sources, accounting for 38% and 28% respectively in 2021.
+Oil and petroleum products used as energy source *peaked in the late nineties but decreased slowly during the last two decades to around 15%.
+Energy consumption out of solid fossil fuels was relatively low in 1990 and decreased further by 69% over the period 1990-2021.
+As we move towards climate neutrality, electricity consumption is projected to rise.
+Ensuring ample availability of low-carbon electricity will be crucial.

-The amount of chemical products produced per amount of energy consumed increased by 20% over the period 2006-2020 showing an increased energy efficiency of the European chemical sector.
-Global economic crises in 2009, 2016 and 2020 show a negative impact on the energy efficiency of the production processes in the chemical industry.
-Due to decreased production during a crisis, installations might run on suboptimal levels leading to decreased energy efficiencies.
-This is confirmed by lower production volumes in weight in 2019 and 2020 (Prodcom).
+Global economic crises in 2016 and 2020 had a negative impact on the energy efficiency of the production processes.
+During crises, decreased production can lead to sub-optimal operation of installations , affecting energy efficiencies.
+This is confirmed by lower production volumes in weight in 2019 and 2020.

 Associated SDG targets